zachmccabe/zachmccabe.github.io/about.md

 ---

 **Hi.
-It's Zach.** You can check the [now page](https://www.zachmccabe.com/now.html) for the latest.
+It's Zach.** I'm an optimist – I believe all ideas begin with bullshit, and then you [iterate.](https://www.zachmccabe.com/bullshit.html) You can check the [now page](https://www.zachmccabe.com/now.html) for the latest.
 Otherwise, keep reading to learn more about me in the usual about page fashion.

 {% include page_nav.html %}